Felix Graf von Bothmer: Military Career and After

-In 1871 Bothmer joined the Bavarian Army.
+After completing the royal pagery, Graf von Bothmer joined the Bavarian Army on 12 February 1871 serving with the Royal Bavarian Life Guards.
 He spent most of the following forty years serving in the Bavarian War Ministry or on the Royal Bavarian Army General Staff, with stints of line duty and three years in Berlin with the Prussian General Staff.
 Rising through the ranks; in 1910 he was promoted to General der Infanterie.
 Before World War I Bothmer fractured a leg which rendered him unfit for field duty, resulting in him having to wait for a command until December.
 On 30 November 1914 he was appointed to command the 6th Bavarian Reserve Division at Ypres.

 On 22 March 1915 he was given the command of Corps Bothmer, a unit raised to help defend the passes of the Carpathian Mountains against Russian attacks that directly threatened Hungary.
 He won the Battle of Zwinin which took place from 5 February – 9 April 1915, and was thus in the right place to take part in the great German advance after the breakthrough during the Gorlice–Tarnów Offensive in May 1915.

 After 6 July 1915, Hans Ritter von Hemmer was his Chief of General Staff.
 On 7 July, he was awarded the Pour le Mérite for outstanding leadership and distinguished military planning and successful operations during the battles of Dniester, Gnila-Lipa, and Zlota-Lipa.
 A day later Bothmer succeeded Alexander von Linsingen as commander of the South Army, which consisted of German and Austrian units.
 He was awarded the oak leaves to his Pour le Merite on 25 July 1917 for his actions during the battle around the city of Brzezany during the German summer offensive on the eastern front, as well as for his leadership and during the battle at the bridgehead at Zbrucz.
 He also received the Grand Cross of the Bavarian Military Order of Max Joseph.

 His units stood firm against the Brusilov Offensive of June 1916.
 In 1917, he was appointed to command the 19th Army in Lorraine.
 He remained there until 8 November 1918, while to the north the German front crumbled.
 Bothmer retired from the army in November 1918.
-Bothmer’s last job in the army, again along with von Hemmer, was as an adviser for the Bavarian Ministry for Military Affairs from November to December 1918, mostly overseeing the demobilization of the soon-to-be-disbanded Bavarian Army.
+Bothmer's last job in the army, again along with von Hemmer, was as an adviser for the Bavarian Ministry for Military Affairs from November to December 1918, mostly overseeing the demobilization of the soon-to-be-disbanded Bavarian Army.

 After the war, he lived in Munich.
 After the Beer Hall Putsch, Bothmer said during the trials of Adolf Hitler that the putsch was well prepared.

 Count Bothmer died in Munich on 18 March 1937 and, contrary to his family's wishes, Adolf Hitler's government ordered a state funeral.
 He was eulogized by Prince Rupprecht of Bavaria.